wilddeer/blog/posts/en/2014-05-18 – Kindle Paperwhite browser/index.md

 ### Scrolling {#scrolling}

-Scrolling isn't that slick when it come to internal scrollable blocks.
-If, for instance, there's an internal block with horizontal scroll occupying entire viewport, it's very problematic to scroll the page as all your attemps lead to that block being scrolled horizontally instead:
+Scrolling isn’t that slick when it come to internal scrollable blocks.
+If, for instance, there’s an internal block with horizontal scroll occupying entire viewport, it’s very problematic to scroll the page as all your attemps lead to that block being scrolled horizontally instead:

 {% include pic.htm src='scroll.png' p=true a='screenshot showing an example state when it’s problematic to scroll the page' c='Can’t scroll this!' %}

 ### `box-shadow` bug {#boxshadow-bug}

-If there is a shadow going outside of the viewport, or there is a block with `box-shadow` sitting somewhere outside of the viewport (even if it's in the *overflow* of the other block), viewport expands to fit the shadow.
+If there is a shadow going outside of the viewport, or there is a block with `box-shadow` sitting somewhere outside of the viewport (even if it’s in the *overflow* of the other block), viewport expands to fit the shadow.
 Rather weird and annoying bug.

 ### Forms {#forms}